loregamer/elevenlabs-batch-tool/README.md

 - Track conversion progress
 - Save converted files to your chosen location
 - Enter your API key directly in the application
+- Securely store your API key in your system's credential manager

 ## Requirements